COVID-19 and Travel Safety:

 The year 2020 is off to a rocky start… One month into the new year, we’ve had to deal with natural disasters, political conflicts, deaths and just recently, a virus outbreak.
-We still don’t know a lot about the novel coronavirus (nCoV) that has claimed over a thousand lives (mostly in Hubei, China).
-The virus has so far spread in places outside China including Europe and the US.
+Now, more than halfway through the year, there are more than 30 million confirmed cases of COVID-19 and more than millions of lives worldwide have been lost.
+It has affected and changed the world dramatically.

 Given the pandemic situation, it’s natural to feel a bit scared and worried.
+After all, one of the industries that COVID-19 has impacted greatly is the travel industry.
+Now, as the world is slowly opening its doors to locals and tourists again, we know you still have a lot of questions that need answers.
 Should I postpone travel plans?
 How safe is it to hop on an airplane or go abroad?
-We’ll answer these questions and more below.
+Don't worry, we’ll answer these questions and more below.

-The symptoms of nCoV are similar to other flu-like viruses:
+The symptoms of COVID-19 are similar to other flu-like viruses:

 • Shortness of breath